 Recreational Therapy interns graduate from their respective colleges or universities upon successful completion of their internship.
 They are then responsible for scheduling and completing their certification tests through the National Council for Therapeutic Recreation Certification.
 Those who pass the test are awarded the title of certified recreational therapist.

 For the majority of the internship, your learning schedule includes eight-hour days, five days a week.
 Hours may vary and weekend days may be included.
 While the regular workweek is usually 40 hours, additional projects, patient activities and homework may be assigned.

-Each year, Mayo Clinic School of Health Sciences admits three students — one each semester: spring, summer and fall — to the Recreational Therapy Internship.
+Each year, Mayo Clinic School of Health Sciences admits up to two students to the Recreational Therapy Internship.
 This ensures you receive a comprehensive educational experience with one-on-one instruction.